The Command Prompt

 and then either strike the ENTER key, or press the OK button.
 This should launch a Command Prompt window for you, which looks like this,

 I should at this point mention that we’re technically working with two different pieces of software here.
 Command Prompt, or “cmd.exe”, is a type of program called a shell.
 A shell is a lot like a language, in that it governs the names and structures of the commands we can issue to the computer.
 However, the shell itself is running “inside” of another program called Windows Console, which is a terminal emulator.
 The terminal emulator is what draws the window, manages font sizes and colors, etc.

-It is possible to install different terminal emulators, such as Windows Terminal, that support additional features, but that still run the same Command Prompt shell.
+It is possible to install different terminal emulators, such as Windows Terminal, that support additional features, but still run the same Command Prompt shell.
 If you try to enter the commands we discuss into a different shell, such as Bash, you may encounter errors.
 However, if you enter them into Command Prompt, they should work, regardless of what terminal emulator is being used.

 Terminal Text Buffers

 Terminal emulators usually have two buffers, one for input and one for output.
 A buffer is a temporary storage space for data (often text).
 You will often hear the word in context to programming in languages that involve manual memory management, where you must create buffers to store data, or in reference to text editors, where the text shown on screen is stored in a buffer.